Shirley Bulah Stamps

-Shirley Barbara Bulah Stamps (January 30, 1944-June 2003) was a nurse in the army and reverend whose family won a desegregation case in Wilmington, Delaware over school segregation.
+Shirley Barbara Bulah Stamps (30 January 1944 - 28 May 2003) was an American army nurse and minister whose family won a desegregation case in Wilmington, Delaware over school segregation.

+Early life

+Shirley was adopted by Fred and Sarah Bulah after Sarah Bulah read in the Wilmington newspapers in 1945 about an abandoned 10-month-old baby.

+Bulah v.
+Gebhart

-She was denied busing as a child and prohibited from attending the segregated school for white students in her area.
+Shirley was denied busing as a child and prohibited from attending the segregated school for white students in her area.